hacksu/HTML-CSS/README.md

 }
 ```

 Let's break this code down.
 The first thing we typed is a CSS selector, which specifies what elements we're altering.
 There are a lot of different ways to select elements in CSS, but this one is very simple: it selects all elements with the tag name "div" so we can do stuff to them.
 That stuff is expressed within the curly braces that immediately follow.
 There, we have one single declaration: `display: inline-block`.
 A declaration consists of a property, in this case "display", and a value, in this case "inline-block".
 There are many, many properties in CSS, each with their own set of possible values, but this property, the display property, is very popular, or at least it's used a lot; basically, it sets the layout mode that will be applied to elements that we're selecting.
 This is kind of like the anchoring mode that you can set for images in Microsoft Word.
-By default, divs have a "block" layout mode, which basically means that they go above and below each other and don't allow any elements to exist to the left or right of them.
+By default, divs use the "block" layout mode, meaning that they go above and below each other and don't allow any elements to exist to the left or right of them.
 After we change this, our second div will be allowed to fill the space to the right of the first one.

 You might have noticed that the image of a crouton is kind of interfering with our column layout.
 Or at least, I think it looks weird there.
 To fix this, we can select the image by its tag name and do the opposite of what we did with the divs; images are arranged according to the inline layout mode by default, but we can change that to "block":